pandening/MemKit/README.md

 No.1 what's this?
 --------------------------
 ```
-if you know about memcache,redis,you can understance the memkit.
+if you know about memcache,redis,you can understand the memkit.
 this is a key-value storage inmemory,and the engine is map of
 c++,and you should know about c++11,in a word,this is a key-value
 store engine.